View Single Post

 the whole thing is in a weird way kind of ROMANTIC!

-an absolute love that will bring warmth to a frozen world....
+Embrace an absolute love which brings warmth upon a frozen wind....